Four Kumaras: In Shaiva tradition

 Shaivas believe that Shiva assumed the form of Dakshinamurti, the great teacher and meditating facing South observing a vow of silence.
 The four Kumaras approached Shiva for self-realisation.
 He taught them about the Supreme Reality, Brahman, by making the chin mudra gesture with his hand.
 The index finger is touched to the thumb, indicating the union of Brahman and jiva.
 Thus, Shiva made the Kumaras as his disciples.

 The Linga Purana describes that Shiva, or his aspect Vamadeva, will be born as a Kumara and then multiply into the four Kumaras in each kalpa (eon) as sons of Brahma of that kalpa.
 In the 29th kalpa, Shveta Lohita is the main Kumara; where they are named as Sananda, Nandana, Vishvananda, and Upananadana of white colour; then in the 30th kalpa, they are named as Virajas, Vivahu, Visoka and Vishvabhavana, all of the red colour; and in the 31st kalpa in yellow colour; and in the 32nd kalpa, as of black colour.

-The four sages, Sanaka, Sanandana, Sanatana, Sanatkumara were learned Brahmins.
-They were the sons of Brahma.
-They were very proud of their father, Brahma, because he was the creator of the holy books, Vedas.
-They were aware of three Vedas - Rigveda, Yajurveda, and Samaveda and considered that the whole knowledge is complete in these three books.
-Sage Atharva approached Shiva to gain his approval of his collected knowledge, which he gathered from the universe using his divine powers.
-Shiva, impressed by his creation, blessed Sage Atharva, stating that his book of knowledge would be added to the list of Vedas, and would be called the Atharvaveda.
-When this news reached the sons of Brahma, they protested, believing that there was no need for a fourth Veda.
-They argued with Shiva and challenged his authority to certify the fourth Veda.
-The parties decided that a knowledge-debate (jnana-vivada) amongst them would settle this matter.
-The goddess Saraswati was appointed as the judge.
-The four Kumaras posed very complicated questions to Shiva and were very confident of their victory.
-But Shiva, as the supreme deity of wisdom, answered each and every question.
-The Kumaras accepted their defeat gracefully and asked for forgiveness.
-The Atharva Veda was thus added to the list of Vedas, making the total four.
-The Kumaras went to their brother, the Prajapati Daksha, who was a bitter rival of Shiva.
-On listening about the defeat of his four brothers, he cursed them to become small children.
-The Kumaras thanked Daksha for this curse, reasoning that it would instil a great passion for learning within them.